anika1920/Passanger-satisfaction-insight/README.md

  # Passanger satisfaction dashboard

  Airline Satisfaction Dashboard is a project that analyzes customer satisfaction data from the Airline Personal Satisfaction Dataset and presents it in an interactive Power BI dashboard.
-This project aims to help airline companies gain insights into passenger satisfaction and improve their services accordingly.
+This project aims to gain insights into passenger satisfaction and improve their services accordingly.

  ## Overview